-Any suggestions or questions relating to this document should be addressed to the financial institution in question or to SIX Interbank Clearing Ltd at the following address: pm@six-group.com.
+Any suggestions or questions relating to this document from financial institutions or software companies should be addressed to SIX Interbank Clearing Ltd at the following address: operations@six-group.com.

 Amendment control

 All the amendments carried out on this document are listed in an amendment record table showing the version, the date of the amendment and a brief amendment description.